FilipaGo/home-4-us/README.md

 <br></br>
 ![New Information Architecture](_images_readme/sitemap_new.jpg)
 *The new information architecture is a lot cleaner and reduces the top level categories in the main navigation to three: home, gifts and brands.
-The information architecture's document can be found [here](_docs_readme/sitemap_home4us.xlsx "Website's Information Architecture").*
+The information architecture's document can be downloaded [here](_docs_readme/sitemap_home4us.xlsx "Website's Information Architecture").*

 <br></br>
 ![Wireframes](_images_readme/wireframes.jpg)